hoangpeterd/Bamazon/README.md

 The customer will then be asked to provide the following:
 - ITEM ID of the product they would like to buy.
-- How many units of the product they would like to buy.
+- How many units of the selected product that they would like to buy.